learnk8s/learnk8s.io/src/custom-authentication/content.md

   get pods --all-namespaces --watch
 ```

-**Your Kubernetes cluster is now complete!**
+_Your Kubernetes cluster is now complete!_

-You can now log out from the instance:
+You can log out from the instance:

 ```terminal|command=1|title=bash
 exit
 ```

-_As a final step, let's make the cluster accessible from your local machine._
+_As a final step, you should make the cluster accessible from your local machine._

 To do so, download the kubeconfig file that you previously used on the instance: